Let's Talk Videos

 The goal of these videos is to have you reflect on your experiences, engage in conversations, and together find ways to address anti-Asian racism, hate and intolerance.

-You will find discussion papers as a companion guide to the videos so that organizations, community partners and not-for-profits can use them as resources.
+You will find a Discussion Guide as a companion to the videos so that organizations, community partners and not-for-profits can use them as resources.
 We encourage you to use these videos as much as you can to help bring awareness to anti-Asian racism.

 May 20, 2021 Let's Talk Webinar